 By Cristina Evans, M.Ed. and David Murphy, M.Ed., Ed.D.

 Deciding on how to get started on a big project and coming up with a plan for completing it can be challenging for anyone.
 For those with executive functioning deficits (EFDs), it can be downright daunting.
 It can feel overwhelming because long term projects and assignments force students, with EFDs, to use multiple executive functions at once.
 They must plan, prioritize, organize, evaluate, and initiate simultaneously.
 It’s a process that can feel like being asked to swim in the deep end, without any experience.
 Thankfully there are some evidence-based skill development techniques that have been proven to systemize the planning process, reduce stress and increase the quality of the resulting project.
-Sarah Ward, a speech pathologist and founder of Cognitive Connections in Concord, Massachusetts has created a practical approach to project planning.
-She calls this approach the Get Ready-Do-Done method.
+Kristen Jacobsen and Sarah Ward, a speech pathologist and founder of Cognitive Connections in Concord, Massachusetts have created a practical approach to project planning.
+They calls this approach the Get Ready-Do-Done method.

 This strategy begins by asking your student/child to picture or imagine what the completed project should look like.
 This step helps kids to ‘see’ the finished product, and mentally initiate the planning process.
 By picturing the final product, a student is directed to plan the project backwards by using three separate planning spaces; Get Ready, Do, Done.
 When initially teaching this strategy, the teacher or parent presents a picture or drawing of what is expected.
 It is helpful to teach this using simple projects first, such as an easy-to-assemble a meal (pizza), a household chore (setting a table) or a simple art project.